 The 56 bedrooms of which four are inter-leading rooms, four are triple rooms, four have double beds and one VIP suite are all painted in the same russet tones as the surrounding boulders.
 The rooms are set out in blocks of eight, with four at the front and four at the back.
 Some of the rooms are interleading and so can be used for families.
 The interior of all the rooms is the same, with cream walls and wooden furniture, and crisp white sheets, brightened with African print throws.
-The thatch and stone building materials keep the rooms fairly cool, but wall and ceiling fans are still located in all rooms, and water and biscuits are provided at the tea and coffee station.
+The thatch and stone building materials keep the rooms fairly cool, but wall, ceiling and standing fans are located in all rooms, and water and biscuits are provided at the tea and coffee station.

 At the back of each room is the compact en-suite bathroom, all with showers.
 (The only bath is in the VIP suite).